Top 3 Ways to Heal Your Tendinosis

 What is Tendinosis?

 Tendinosis is a common musculoskeletal condition that accounts for nearly 50% of all sports-related injuries.
-First, a tendon is fibrous connective tissue, called collagen, that attaches muscle to bone and allows for transmission of forces.
-Tendinosis is the degeneration of the tendon’s collagen in response to repetitive tasks that the tendon is not strong enough to handle.
-It is not associated with inflammation and anti-inflammatories are ineffective at this stage.
+A tendon is fibrous connective tissue, called collagen, that attaches muscle to bone and allows for transmission of forces.
+This condition is the degeneration of the tendon’s collagen in response to repetitive tasks that the tendon is not strong enough to handle.
+Importantly, it is not associated with inflammation and anti-inflammatories are ineffective at this stage.
 You may have heard of tendinitis, which is what tendinosis is called when the tendon pain is acute (it’s been less than 2-4 weeks since it started hurting) and inflamed.
 They’re managed differently!
 Tendinitis responds well to rest, ice, and NSAIDs versus Tendinosis Treatment, which we’ll discuss below.

 Do I have Tendinitis or Tendinosis?